mtrienis/kafka-ref-guide/README.md

-# kafka-curated-resources [Work-in-progress]
+# Apache Kafka Curated Resources

-A list of curated resources related to the Apache Kafka ecosystem
+A list of curated resources related to the Apache Kafka ecosystem.
+It's currently a work-in-progress.

 ## Must-read books